descope/react-sdk/README.md

 }
 ```

-## Contributing to this project
+## Run a local example

+There is a simple app that uses Descope React SDK, with two routes

+- Home
+- Login

-In order to use this repo locally
+In order to run this app locally, do the following steps:

 - Clone this repository
 - Navigate to repository directory